Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds

 \begin{remark} The definition of the $\beta$-normalized superpotential $\Uc_S$ of $S$ is independent of the choice of $\beta^*$.
-If $S$ belongs to $\Dc_s^0$, the notion of superpotential is independent of the choice of the family $\beta$.
-So, when we are dealing with superpotentials of currents $S\in\Dc_s^0$, we will not specify the families $\beta$ and $\beta^*$ and simply call $\Uc_S$ the superpotential of $S$. \end{remark}
+If $S$ belongs to $\Dc_p^0$, the superpotential is independent of the choice of the family $\beta$.
+So, when we are dealing with superpotentials of currents $S\in\Dc_p^0$, we will not specify the families $\beta$ and $\beta^*$ and simply call $\Uc_S$ the superpotential of $S$. \end{remark}

-We recall the Green potential kernel and the Green potential of $S$ for $S\in\Dc_s^0$ in \cite{DS10-1}, which are useful in computing superpotentials.
+We recall the Green potential kernel and the Green potential of $S$ for $S\in\Dc_p^0$ in \cite{DS10-1}, which are useful in computing superpotentials.
 For reader's convenience, we summarize the construction.

 The integration on the diagonal submanifold $\Delta$ of $\mathfrak{X}$ defines a positive closed $(k, k)$-current $[\Delta]$.
 By the K\"unneth formula, we have a canonical isomorphism

 Then, $[\Delta]$ is cohomologous to a smooth real closed $(k ,k)$-form $\alpha_\Delta$ which is a finite combination of forms of type $\pi_1^*(\psi)\wedge \pi_2^*(\psi')$ where $\psi$ and $\psi'$ are closed forms on $X$ of bidegree $(i, k-i)$ and $(k-i, i)$, respectively.
 So, $\alpha_\Delta$ satisfies $d_x\alpha_\Delta=d_y\alpha_\Delta=0$.
 Replacing $\alpha_\Delta(x, y)$ by $[\alpha_\Delta(x, y)+\alpha_\Delta(y,x)]/2$, we may assume that $\alpha_\Delta$ is symmetric, i.e. invariant under the involution $(x, y)\to (y, x)$ where $(x, y)$ denotes the coordinates of $\Xf$.